 The Greely Road site houses two schools: Greely Road School, a kindergarten to grade 6 elementary, and Fort McMurray Islamic School, a kindergarten to grade 9 alternative program.
 This facility is at 96% utilization, with a wait list for entry into the Islamic alternative program due to lack of capacity.
-The building systems are at the end of life and modernizing this school would bring it up to code and ensure that it continues to serve the community and future generations.
+The building systems are at the end of life and

-in 1981 on the west side of the school.
+The original 4,012 sq. single story core school was built in 1981 serving grades K-8.
+The core consists of masonry and steel construction with a SBS roofing membrane.
+A pod of 8 was added in 1981 on the west side of the school.
 Four of these portables were removed and replaced with two new modulars in the summer of 2007.
 Current gross area of the school is 4,625 square meters.
 The building is supported by a concrete foundation system of grade beams and spread footings.
 The roof and suspended floor assembly in the mechanical mezzanine are steel framed and bear on masonry walls and steel beams and columns.
 The exterior walls are clad with brick and metal siding with windows that are double glazed aluminum while doors are insulated metal.
 The original built-up roof has been replaced with modified bitumen (SBS) membrane.
 The acrylic skylight requires replacement with a clear story.
 Partitions are concrete blocks with limited metal studs and gypsum boards.
 Acoustic panels are required in the gymnasium to allow for better sound dampening and to facilitate instruction.
 Interior doors are a mix of solid core wood and hollow metal doors in pressed steel frames, which are at end of life.
 Millwork throughout is typically painted plywood.
 Code issues are limited to barrier free access.
 Overall, the interior systems are in acceptable condition as lifecycle upgrades are on schedule but the age of the school is now 41 years old and the building systems are at the end of their life.